ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 No audiobook available.
 Kindle Unlimited.

 **[Petrocalipsis](https://www.thriftbooks.com/w/petrocalipsis-crisis-energtica-global-y-cmo-no-la-vamos-a-solucionar_antonio-turiel/51967374/?resultid=76d04d4a-e22e-4ce5-9194-8a49b951525f#isbn=8417951105&edition=70709543)** (España)
-This book is by Spanish oceanographer and climate science Antonio Turiel.
+This book is by Spanish oceanographer and climate scientist Antonio Turiel.
 It's generally about the energy crisis and why various proposed solutions are not going to work.
 Highly recommend checking it out, especially if you are a fan of collapse-related content in English (Nate Hagens, JMG, etc.)

 Audiobook available on [Spotify](https://open.spotify.com/album/62yQZKxCaED52jLUb0OPc1)